 So, yes, this isn’t the lowest-calorie meal (which is probably why it was my favorite dish at the health-food store) but it is decidedly delicious.
 And during those few weeks when the local asparagus make their appearance at the market, I always whip up a batch or two.
 It’s been quite a few years since I had the original inspiration for the sandwich and, well, I can’t recall if the one I make tastes like The Tiffin Shop’s or not.
 But no matter, I’ve made it my own and even if it’s not quite what I ate all those years ago, it’s no less amazing.
 Plus each beautiful bite still takes me back to the moment when I realized not all health-food-store fare is something to shun and, instead, is something to embrace.
 Just don’t make me go near the alfalfa sprouts!

-1 pound of fresh asparagus, chopped in 1-inch pieces
+- 1 pound fresh asparagus, chopped into 1-inch pieces

 Preheat the oven to 400° F.